SAP-samples/teched2023-DA262/exercises/database_explorer/ex2/README.md

     ![](images/stop-debugging.png)

 ## Exercise 2.4 Analyzing Stored Procedures

-1. The source code for a specific stored procedure, for all stored procedures in a schema, or for all stored procedures in a database can also be analyzed.
+The source code for a specific stored procedure, for all stored procedures in a schema, or for all stored procedures in a database can also be analyzed.
 This can provide suggestions for code quality, security, or performance.

+1. Select the schema `HOTEL` and choose **Analyze SQLScript Code** from the context menu.

     ![](images/AnalyzeSQLScriptCode.png)

-    To view more details, double click on a row.
+    To view more details of a found issue, double click on a row which will show the source code of the object with a marker.

     ![](images/AnalyzeSQLScriptCode2.png)

 ## Exercise 2.5 Using Object Search

-1. Database objects can also be found using **Object Search**.
-The search shown below looks for any objects that use RESERVATION in their name that are functions, procedures, tables, or views.
+Database objects can also be found using **Object Search**.

+1. Perform a search for any objects that use RESERVATION in their name that are functions, procedures, tables, or views.

     ![](images/ObjectSearch.png)